paypal-examples/v6-web-sdk-sample-integration/client/components/bankAchPayments/oneTimePayment/html/README.md

 1. Initialize PayPal Web SDK with Bank ACH component with a sample order creation.
 2. Opens popup for payer bank authentication and account selection when Bank ACH button is clicked.
-3. OnSuccess callback passed to SDK initialization captures order with returned order ID.
+3. `onApprove` callback passed to SDK initialization for capturing the order with the returned order ID.

 ### Server Setup